 The therapeutic modalities used by NDs are described below.
 Note that the state of Utah requires a one-year residency before licensing NDs.
-Like other physicians, recently graduated NDs seek additional clinical experience under the supervision of a licensed physician, in the form of residencies and mentorships.
+Like other doctors, recently graduated NDs seek additional clinical experience under the supervision of a licensed doctor, in the form of residencies and mentorships.

 Many plant substances are powerful medicines.
 Where isolated chemically derived drugs may address only a single problem, botanical medicines are able to address a variety of problems simultaneously.
 When properly utilized, most botanical medicines can be applied effectively with minimal likelihood of side effects.

 Food is the best medicine and is a cornerstone of naturopathic practice.
 Many medical conditions can be treated more effectively with foods and nutritional supplements than they can by other means, with fewer complications and side effects.
 NDs use diet, natural hygiene, fasting, and nutritional supplementation in their practices.